GenSpectrum/silo-benchmark-ci/docs/help_text.md

 need to rebuild when a job for the same commit id is run again.

-When there is a failure during execution (be it build or run time) in a particular working directory, the directory is taken out of active use by the benchmarking runner to allow investigation.
-The marking is done by storing `status: Error` in the `$n.status` file for the directory in question; the status file is also marked as executable as a hack to make it easy to see which directories are in error status via ls (`ls -lrt ~/.evobench-run/working_directory_pool/`).
-The pool directory also contains a `current` symlink that is changed to the working directory whenever a job is run in it (it is left around after the job is finished).
+When there is a failure during execution (be it build or run time) in a particular working directory, the directory is marked with status 'error', which takes it out of active use by the benchmarking runner, to allow for investigation of the failure.
+After a certain number of days, such working directories are automatically deleted (see the `evobench-run wd cleanup` entry in `crontab -l`), unless when marked with 'examination' status, which happens as mentioned below.

-For each job run, a file `$n.output_of_benchmarking_command_at_...` is created, that contains the parameters used to run the job, and then its output (stderr lines as "E" and stdout lines as "O").
-And for each job that resulted in an error, additionally a file `$n.error_at_...` is created that contains the error (if the error was issued by the target project (SILO), then it's easier to see the message in the `$n.output_of...` file, though).

-## How to investigate a job failure
+Interaction with working directories is best done via the `evobench-run wd` subcommand.

-So if there was a failure (a job ended up in the "erroneous-jobs" queue), you can check for the reason this way:
+If there was a failure (a job ended up in the "erroneous-jobs" queue), you can check for the reason as follows:

-1. Get the working directory number that it was last executed in (shown by `list`, in the "WD" column).
+1. Get the working directory id (number) that the job was last executed in (shown by `list` or `list -a`, in the "WD" column).
+You can also see all working directories sorted by last activity via `evobench-run wd list -s`.

-2. Look at the errror and/or output of the command:

-        cd ~/.evobench-run/working_directory_pool/`, `
-        ls -lrt
-        # pick the last $n.error_at... or $n.output_of.. file
-        less ...

-3. If you need to investigate the working directory, just `cd $n` and work with it; remember, it is taken out of rotation when there was an error, so your work will not be interrupted.

-4. When done, just `rm -rf $n` (todo: easy way to give dir back into rotation?)
+2. To see the log from the failed job, run `evobench-run wd log $id`.

+3. To examine the working directory itself, re-run the job etc., run `evobench-run wd enter $id`.
+This opens a shell in the working directory.
+The working directory status is set to "examination", which prevents it from being auto-deleted.

+4. When done, just exit the shell and answer `y` regarding the reversion of the dir status back to "error".
+If your ssh connection got severed and you want to tell that you're done later:
+   `evobench-run wd unmark $id` (this just makes the directory eligible again for deletion by the cronjob that is running `evobench-run wd cleanup`; you can also delete the working directory from the file system manually).

 # Results and datasets